 The second biggest shopping mall in Richmond after Richmond Centre, Lansdowne Centre is an older mall with the largest parking lot in all of Vancouver.

 Lansdowne Centre is a pretty typical large-scale 1970s mall.
-It has big box anchor stores at each corner and a hundred plus stores in between.
+It has big box anchor stores at each corner and 100-plus stores in between.

 Built in the late 1970s, the mall has over 130 stores including a Winners, Toys R Us, Home Outfitters, Best Buy and a T&T (Asian-style) Supermarket.